gdarko/digital-license-manager/readme.txt

 To validate a license through the REST API, please follow this <a href="http://docs.codeverve.com/digital-license-manager/rest-api/licenses/validate/" target="_blank">guide</a>.

+= I am using "License Manager for WooCommerce", how to migrate to Digital License Manager?

+To migrate to Digital License Manager, please navigate to "License Manager" > "Settings" > "Tools" and here you can find the migration tool.
+This will copy your data to Digital License Manager supported format.
+If you used the REST API, we will be providing a fallback REST API for license activation/deactivation/validation endpoints that will be the same url structure as the "License Manager for WooCommerce" but utilize our backend APIs for backwards compatibility.
+Stay tuned!

 == Screenshots ==

 1. Licenses - Overview page